 Possess a current certificate issued by a national or Missouri-based doula training organization whose curriculum meets the guidelines in the Curriculum Definitions and Standards below

-For doulas whose training came from another source, or from multiple sources, MHD will determine eligibility for reimbursement by verifying that an individual’s training and experience satisfies the curriculum definitions and standards below through a public roster maintained by a statewide association composed of doula trainers from three (3) or more independent, well-established doula training organizations located in Missouri whose purpose includes validation of core competencies of trainings; currently MO HealthNet recognizes the Missouri Community Doula Council and the Missouri Doula Association for this purpose.
+For doulas whose training came from another source, or from multiple sources, MHD will determine eligibility for reimbursement by verifying that an individual’s training and experience satisfy the curriculum definitions and standards below through a public roster maintained by a statewide association composed of doula trainers from three (3) or more independent, well-established doula training organizations located in Missouri whose purpose includes validation of core competencies of trainings; currently MO HealthNet recognizes the Missouri Community Doula Council and the Missouri Doula Association for this purpose.

 Refer to MMAC Provider Enrollment for more information.